aeternity/tutorials/get-started-with-unit-testing.md

 It’s very important to test your smart contract before deploying it on the main network in order to prevent (sometimes catastrophic) issues in the future.
 When you have written unit tests, they will give you confidence that there won’t be any discrepancies between your expectations and the actual smart contract execution.
 Look forward to our next tutorial showing how to create unit tests for a Sophia contract.

 The æternity team will keep this tutorial updated.
-If you encounter any problems please contract us through the [æternity dev Forum category](https://forum.aeternity.com/c/development).
+If you encounter any problems please contact us through the [æternity dev Forum category](https://forum.aeternity.com/c/development).